seanluce/seanluce.com/content/post/hugo+netlify.md

 - netlify
 #thumbnailImage: //example.com/image.jpg
 ---
 Hello and welcome!
 I guess this is seanluce.com 2.0.
 3?
 4?
 I've lost count.
-I felt like it was time for a frest start.
+I felt like it was time for a fresh start.
 So this is it.
 A clean slate.
 With a new start comes a new content platform.
 I kicked the tires on a few static site generators like [Jekyll](https://jekyllrb.com), [Gatsby](https://www.gatsbyjs.org), and [Pelican](https://blog.getpelican.com) (you can see a pretty exhaustive list at [staticgen.com](https://www.staticgen.com) if you are curious).
 I eventually landed on [Hugo](https://gohugo.io) for static site generation and [Netlify](https://www.netlify.com) to build, test, and deploy.
 I am still getting used to the workflow, but it goes something like this:

 {{< highlight plain-text >}}
 1. $ hugo new post/title+of+new+post.md